LordBramster/BZCC-United-War/README.md

 - Contents originate from `Source/` folder ignored by the `config` mod.
 - This branch retains the original and unbaked 3D assets (such as textures in `.tga` format, or, models in `.fbx` format) used in this mod.
 - It is intended to be set to ***read-only***.

+> For more information, please refer to [Wiki/Source](https://github.com/LordBramster/BZCC-United-War/wiki/Source).